-This very short tutorial walks you through booting up the server in standalone mode, setting up the initial admin user, and logging into the Keycloak admin console.
+This section describes how to boot a Keycloak server in standalone mode, set up the initial admin user, and log in to the Keycloak admin console.

 You can only create an initial admin user on the Welcome Page if you connect using

-After you create the initial admin account, you can log in to the Admin Console by completing the following steps:
+After you create the initial admin account, use the following steps to log in to the admin console:

-This short tutorial walks you through creating a new realm within the Keycloak Admin Console and adding a new user to that realm.
-With that new user you will log into your new realm and visit the built-in User Account service that all users have access to.
+In this section you will create a new realm within the Keycloak admin console and add a new user to that realm.
+You will use that new user to log in to your new realm and visit the built-in user account service that all users have access to.

-Before you can participate in this tutorial, you need to complete the installation of Keycloak and create the initial admin user as shown in the Installing and Booting tutorial.
+Before you can create your first realm, complete the installation of Keycloak and create the initial admin user as shown in Installing and Booting.

 To create a new realm, complete the following steps:

-After creating the realm the main Admin Console page opens.
-The current realm is now set to
+When the realm is created, the main admin console page opens.
+Notice the current realm is now set to

-master realm and the realm you just created by clicking the top left corner dropdown menu.
+master realm and the realm you just created by clicking entries in the Select realm drop-down menu.

 To create a new user in the